Skip to Content

 Ingredients

-• 1 cup leeks, white and light green parts, thinly sliced
+• 1 large leek, white and light green parts, thinly sliced (about 1 cup)

-• 8 oz chanterelles (or other mushrooms) roughly chopped
+• 8 ounces chanterelles (or mushrooms of your choice), roughly chopped

 • 1 bay leaf